 Please note: the Faculty of Nursing has implemented a new curriculum for the Honours Collaborative Program for Fall 2018 with a focus on concept based and intentional clinical learning.
 Intentional clinical learning is a purposeful approach to providing students with the foundational knowledge and skills to provide safe quality patient care in today’s complex health settings.
 Please see the course sequencing information below.

-The Bachelor of Science in Nursing (BScN) Honours Program is for a select group of highly achieving students drawn from the BScN Collaborative Program.
+The Bachelor of Science in Nursing (BScN) Honours Program is for a select group of highly achieving students drawn from the BScN Collaborative Program and the BScN After Degree Program.
 The BScN-Honours Program provides the same clinical preparation as the BScN-Collaborative Program, as well as opportunities to gain more in-depth knowledge in the area of research and be mentored by a Faculty of Nursing Researcher.
 The Honours Program has slightly different course sequencing than the BScN-Collaborative Program.
 Specifically, the seminar courses NURS 399 - Selected Topics in Nursing Research and NURS 499 - Scholarly Project in Nursing.

 This program is one of only a few nursing honours programs available in Canada, and provides an exciting opportunity for students to obtain more advanced preparation in scholarly and research work to enrich their undergraduate program experience.
 The program helps to prepare students to provide evidence-based nursing practice in health care settings, as well as to facilitate the transition from undergraduate to graduate studies in nursing.Students are supported in conducting research, presenting their research in conferences and other public venues and working toward publications of their work.
 This enhances their competitiveness for graduate programs.
 Students who are interested in strengthening their capacity for evidence-based practice and in pursuing research and teaching as future career choices are well suited for this program.